Get ready to explore the untamed bush of Southern Africa on foot, by boat, in traditional canoes and on game viewing

-Day six sees us travelling north through game-rich Botswana to Nata.
+Day six sees us travelling north through rural Botswana to Nata.
 Tonight we camp on the fringes of the Makgadikgadi Pans, a stark and eerie dry land.
-We explore the otherworldly salt pans on a three-hour open vehicle drive, to experience the endless horizons of this desolate terrain.
+This afternoon we explore the otherworldly salt pans on a three-hour open vehicle drive, to experience the endless horizons of this desolate terrain.
 Once an enormous inland lake the now dry Makgadikgadi Salt Pans stretch out over 12000km² in deep silence, amid the ancient Kalahari Desert.

 In the rainy season, the pans are transformed into grassy plains dotted with shallow lakes, attracting various wild animals and numerous migratory birds, including impressive flocks of flamingos.
 In the dry season, however, the strange mirages and empty, cracked-clay landscapes return to Makgadikgadi, one of the largest salt pans in the world.